Fighting between Israel and Hamas has entered its third week and left much of Gaza City damaged from heavy shelling by the Israel Defense Forces.

 What Is Gaza and Who Controls It?

-The Gaza Strip is a Detroit-sized area on the border with Egypt up against the Mediterranean Sea that is one of the most densely packed places on Earth.
+The Gaza Strip is a Detroit-sized area on the border with Egypt up against the Mediterranean Sea that is one of the most densely packed places on Earth with 1.8 million people living in just 139 square miles.
 Technically part of the Palestinian Authority, it has been governed since 2007 by the militant group Hamas.
-With 1.8 million people living in just 139 square miles, Gaza is one of the most densely populated places on earth.

 What Sparked This Violence?